 For Generators

-The proposed generator rules will increase the annual hazardous waste reporting fees for businesses generating more than 220 pounds of hazardous waste a calendar month, generating 2.2 pounds of acutely hazardous waste a calendar month, or accumulating more than 2,200 pounds at any one time.
+The proposed generator rules will increase the annual hazardous waste reporting fees for businesses generating more than 220 pounds of hazardous waste per calendar month, generating 2.2 pounds of acutely hazardous waste per calendar month, or accumulating more than 2,200 pounds at any one time.
 The rulemaking will not affect conditionally exempt generators generating less than the above amounts of hazardous waste.

 DEQ reviewed its hazardous waste registered businesses and found this rule will affect 487 active businesses that report their hazardous wastes.
 A small number of Oregon businesses may report periodically as they conduct a chemical clean out or one-time hazardous waste cleanup event that would move them from the conditionally exempt category to a small or large quantity generator of hazardous waste.